kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

 #### Advantage 4 - Stateless to the extreme

 A unique advantage offered by Docker compared to VMs is the possibility to use it in places where VMs would fall short right away.
-Most people thing about Docker advantages in the context of deployment and testing but in reality Docker could also play part in your overall *system architecture*.
+Most people think about Docker advantages in the context of deployment and testing but in reality Docker could also play part in your overall *system architecture*.

 This aspect of Docker is not examined yet in detail, so please - please be very careful if you go down this route.